Guarantor car finance is a way for people with a poor credit history to get car finance.

-You get the car, but you don't own it yet.
-You make monthly repayments until the end of the agreement and then it's yours.
+You get the car, but you don't own it immediately.
+You make monthly repayments until the end of the agreement and then it's officially yours.

-The guarantor is a safety net.
-If you miss a payment, the debt falls to them.
+The guarantor can be considered a safety net.
+If you miss a payment, the debt becomes their responsibility.

-There are two main types of people who might go for guarantor car finance:
+There are 2 main types of people who might choose guarantor car finance:

-- Young drivers with little credit history.
-This would help them afford a car and helps build their credit rating.
+Young drivers with little credit history: This could help them afford a car and build their credit rating

 Why could guarantor car finance be a good option?

-You have someone with a good rating to guarantee that the payments will be made.
-This means you could get a better finance deal than if you struck out on your own.
+Guarantor car finance means someone with a good credit rating guarantees that the payments will be made.
+This means you could get a better finance deal than if you tried doing it on your own.

-If you have a poor credit rating, you might have trouble getting a finance deal full stop.
-Having a guarantor might open a few doors for you here too.
+If you have a poor credit rating, you might have trouble getting a finance deal.
+Having a guarantor might give you a few more options to consider.

 Who can be a guarantor?

-- Someone with a good history of making regular repayments eg a mortgage
+Someone with a good history of making regular repayments - for example, a mortgage

 What are the risks of being a guarantor?

-You’re still responsible for the debt no matter what happens.
-If your relationship sours, you must still make the payments.
+No matter what happens, you’re still responsible for the debt.
+Even if you no longer have a relationship with the other person, you must still make the payments.